 Going forward, some assignments will warrant more development and reporting, but abbreviated assignments and communications will likely become more commonplace.
 In the not-too-distant future, technological advances will continue to increase an appraiser’s productivity, and will likely reduce the number of appraisers needed to handle market demand—just like today when we don’t need as many appraisers as we did in the early 2000s boom.

 Now the bad news: You can’t get your own Home-Rule anymore (unless you can find a used one); I checked a while back, and there weren’t any more available.

 If I can figure out the algorithm, add a few more wheels, and expand the slides, maybe in years to come clients can call me when I’m sitting by the pool or out on my boat.
 I’ll do a quick check online with my smartphone to get the subject’s characteristics and a price range, spin a few wheels on my expanded cardboard Home-Rule “computer,” and pocket $50.
 Let’s see, I could probably comfortably do 20 a day x $50 = $1,000 daily income…I can live on that.

 Written by Steven W. Vehmeier.
-Steve resides in Florida where he is a state-certified general real estate appraiser, holds a general appraiser instructor permit, and is a licensed real estate broker.
+Steve resides in Florida where he is a state-certified general real estate appraiser and a licensed real estate broker.
 He has taught appraisal qualifying and continuing education courses for multiple colleges, professional appraisal organizations, his own school, and McKissock Learning since the mid-90’s, often spending over 100 days a year traveling and teaching.
 He has authored dozens of appraisal courses and textbooks, including several for McKissock, and has been a member or affiliate of eight national appraisal organizations, and national director of two.